godai78/docxsplitter/README.md

 - mammoth: For DOCX file conversion
 - file-saver: For saving files
-- http-server: For serving the application
+- http: For serving the application

 ## License